How to Pocket Per Diem on TDY Without Breaking the Rules

 No Fabricating Expenses

-You cannot claim lodging you did not pay for.
-You cannot submit a receipt for a hotel you stayed at for free because a friend put you up.
-You cannot claim per diem for days you were not actually on TDY.
-The savings strategy here is entirely about spending less than what you receive — not about inflating what you claim.
-Those are completely different things, and the second one is fraud.
+You cannot claim lodging you didn’t pay for.
+You cannot submit a receipt for a hotel you stayed at for free because a friend had a spare room.
+You cannot claim per diem for days you weren’t actually on TDY status.
+The entire savings strategy here is about spending less than what you receive — not inflating what you claim.
+Those are fundamentally different things.
+One is smart.
+The other is fraud.

 The Honest Summary

-• Claim expenses you did not have → illegal, potentially UCMJ action
+- Claim expenses you didn’t have → illegal, potentially UCMJ action

-A realistic 14-day CONUS TDY using these strategies — on-base quarters, one grocery run per week, and a hotel with free breakfast for any remaining nights — can realistically yield $900 to $1,300 in unspent per diem that legally belongs to you.
-That is not a lifestyle sacrifice.
-That is knowing how the system works and using it correctly.
-I have done this on a dozen TDYs at this point.
-The extra money has paid for a vacation, a set of tires, and more than a few months of early mortgage principal.
-It adds up faster than you expect once you stop treating per diem like an expense account and start treating it like the income it actually is.
+A realistic 14-day CONUS TDY — on-base quarters when available, one grocery run per week, a hotel with free breakfast covering the gaps — can put $900 to $1,300 in unspent per diem in your pocket.
+Legally.
+Consistently.
+Without suffering through two weeks of miserable food or sleeping in a closet.
+I’ve run this playbook on a dozen TDYs at this point.
+That money has paid for a vacation, a set of tires, and several months of extra mortgage principal — all from trips I was already taking anyway.
+Once you stop treating per diem like an expense account and start treating it like the income it actually is, the math becomes hard to ignore.

 Leave a Reply